 Final Thoughts on How to Stop Being a Narcissist

 Being a narcissist is about being selfish and not considering others.
-And because someone with strong narcissistic tendencies also lacks true empathy, they don’t see it as being a problem when they abuse others so they can gain something.
+And because someone with strong narcissistic tendencies also lacks genuine empathy, they don’t see it as being a problem when they abuse others so they can gain something.

 However, if you are not yet completely off the scale of selfish behavior, you may still be able to see how your behavior isn’t acceptable or right.
 You may have it in you to look for help to guide you toward more empathy and understanding, which will help lessen those narcissist outbreaks and tantrums.